 About three thousand Tanzanian troops have pulled out of the Ugandan capital, Kampala, (12 July) amid scenes of wild jubilation and acclaim.

-About three thousand Tanzanian troops have pulled out of the Ugandan capital, Kampala, (12 July) amid scenes of wild jubilation and acclaim. they represent the trip of an army of fifty thousand who successfully drove former President Idi Amin into exile.
+Background: About three thousand Tanzanian troops have pulled out of the Ugandan capital, Kampala, (12 July) amid scenes of wild jubilation and acclaim. they represent the trip of an army of fifty thousand who successfully drove former President Idi Amin into exile.
 However a dampening note came from Dar es Salaam with the Tanzanian Government appealing 375-million dollars to bolster its war-crippled economy.

 SYNOPSIS: The return home for these men came after seven gruelling months of sometimes fierce combat against troops loyal to former President Amin.
 It was a war that started amid confusion with both sides claiming territorial encroachments.
 At one stage the former Ugandan dictator mockingly challenged Tanzanian President Julius Nyerere to a boxing match to settle their differences.
 Nyerere responded by driving him into exile.
 The troops have been hailed by Ugandan President Binaisa as "heroes of the war that liberated our motherland".